Ana-Catarina-Basilio/4CodeGirls_Final_Act/README.md

 You may also see any lint errors in the console.

 for backend
+-inside backend folder ,add your mysql password to server.js file
-you should change directory to the backend folder npm install to install all dependencies including express, mysql change to your own mysql password inside server.js open a second terminal and run node server.js if asks you to run on another localhost, enter yes.
+- open a second terminal and change directory to the backend folder
+- run ### `npm install` to install all dependencies including express, mysql
+- run node server.js in this second terminal
+-if asks you that local host it taken and to run on another localhost, enter yes.

 ### `npm test`